 - How To Remotely Backup Your Data for Free with CrashPlan—CrashPlan is a free backup application available for Windows, Mac, and Linux machines that makes it easy to schedule regular backups to a NAS.

 Have a Raspberry Pi project you’d love to see us undertake?
 Big or small, we love playing around with the Pi—sound off in the comments with your ideas.

-- › How to Turn a Raspberry Pi into an Always-On Usenet Machine
+- › How to Turn a Raspbery Pi into a Plex Server

 - › Everything You Need to Know About Getting Started with the Raspberry Pi